Capillary Flow Porometer Description

 The machines are complex, but easy to use for those who understand how they work and which measurement type they should be using.

 There are a number of different machines on the market from which you can choose.
-Before you choose a rental though, you need to determine which of the porometers will work best for your measuring needs.
+Before you choose a rental or lease though, you need to determine which of the porometers will work best for your measuring needs.
 Consider the type of measurement you will be taking.
 In addition, check to see how large the machine is and be sure it will have enough space in your lab.

 How capillary flow porometers work